myracohen/ConfiGen-NIER24/README.md

 1. Timing data (in seconds) for each of the tools (Table 2 and Figure 5)
 2. Information from ConfiGen about changed files in each version for each of the tools (Table 1 and Figure 4)
 3. Graphs for the ratios (Figure 4) for all subjects
+4. Top level view of Configen with all files (config-gen-top-level.pdf)
-4. Example of Doxygen output
+4. Example of Doxygen output (doxygen.pdf)
-5. Example of ConfiGen output
+5. Example of ConfiGen output (configen.pdf)

 Acknowledgments: